Full Review of Pandora: World of Avatar land with Photos and Travel Guide - Disney's Animal Kingdom June 2017

-It's finally time!
-Today, we head to the all-new Pandora - World of Avatar land at Disney's Animal Kingdom for a full review of this groundbreaking new land!
-We are your one-stop-shop with a complete guide to the land that includes ride reviews of Avatar: Flight of Passage and Na'vi River Journey, sights from the Windtraders gift shop, food reviews from Satu'li Canteen and Pongu Pongu, as well as extensive photos from the surrounding bioluminescent Valley of Mo'ara encitonment!
+Today we head to the all-new Pandora - World of Avatar land at Disney's Animal Kingdom to do a full review!
+We have a complete guide to the land that includes ride reviews of Avatar: Flight of Passage and Na'vi River Journey, notable items from the Windtraders gift shop, food reviews from Satu'li Canteen and Pongu Pongu, as well as extensive photos of the surrounding bioluminescent Valley of Mo'ara environment!
 Let's begin!

 Welcome to Disney's Animal Kingdom!
 But, more importantly:

 Welcome to Pandora - The World of Avatar!
-This display is one of the first thing guests see as they walk in, before the true sights of Pandora are revealed.
+This display is one of the first thing guests see before the true sights of Pandora are revealed.
 After continuing on for a few steps...

 This massive structure of Pandora's "floating mountains" steals your eyes.
 And I mean it: you cannot look away from this behemoth display.
-A great people watching spot is reverse of this exact position, as the incoming stream of people flow into this new land.
-Almost every guest, in a seemingly rehearsed fashion, stares upward in awe as this man-made structure is revealed.
+Almost every guest, in a seemingly rehearsed fashion, looks up in awe as this man-made structure is revealed.